-With its unmatched diversity and a contrasting character that can both be enthralling and mystifying, expats may encounter some culture shock in India.
-Its hot and humid climate, muddled traffic blocks and hodgepodge of overexcited hawkers and guides are a lot to handle initially.
+With its unmatched diversity and a contrasting character that can both be enthralling and mystifying, India may hold some culture shock for new arrivals.
+The country's humid climate, muddled traffic blocks and a hodgepodge of overexcited hawkers and guides are a lot to handle initially.

 Bureaucracy in India

-Getting things done in India takes a lot longer than it would in the West.
+Getting things done in India may take longer than what expats may be used to.
 Processes often seem inefficient and time consuming.
 Expats may find they receive conflicting information depending on who they talk to.
-It is best to exercise patience and persistence because getting angry won't solve the problem.
+It is best to exercise patience and persistence, as getting angry won't solve the problem.

-Networking and building relationships with locals can help because in most cases having contacts within the right institutions can expedite processes.
+Networking and building relationships with locals and therefore having contacts within the right institutions can expedite processes.

 Women in India